andreaspacher/academic-publishers/README.md

 ## Purpose

-To generate a list of academic publishers and their scholarly journals through webscraping.
+This project's purpose is to generate a list of major academic publishers and their scholarly journals through webscraping.

 As for the results, see the the `Output`-folder, or browse through the final list at https://ooir.org/journals/.